About Me

 I also see psychosocial counselling as a political space.
 Our sessions are not detached from the social system.
 Forms of discrimination such as racism, ableism, queerophobia and classism are deeply ingrained in our society.
 That's why I don't see these experiences as an individual problem.
 However, we can work together in counselling to find a way of dealing with them that is right for you.

 As a counsellor, I have a position of power in the counselling setting.
 It is therefore important for me to make my social positioning transparent.
-The following labels, among others, characterise my perspective within (Swiss) society: white, middle class, university educated, non-religious, non-disabled, non-binary and transmasculine, dyadic, pansexual, non-monogamous.
+The following labels, among others, characterise my perspective within (Swiss) society: white, middle class, university educated, non-religious, non-disabled, non-binary and transmasculine, dyadic, pansexual, allosexual and gray romantic, non-monogamous.

 I regularly reflect on my work in supervision and intervision.
 I attach great importance to transparent communication.
 This can also mean that I refer a person to a specialist if I am unable to provide appropriate professional support.